-Spread a kitchen towel on the counter.
-Use your jar lifter to remove a jar from the canner.
+Lay a dry kitchen towel on the counter.
+Use the jar lifter to remove a jar from the canner.
 Drain the water back into the canner, and place on the towel.
 Keep the remaining jars in the canner so they stay hot.

-Cover and bring to boil over high heat.
-Once the water boils vigorously, continue boiling for 20 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary).
+Cover the canner and bring to boil over high heat.
+Once water boils vigorously, continue boiling for 20 minutes at altitudes of less than 1,000 feet.
+Adjust processing time for your altitude if necessary (See Notes).

-When the processing time is complete, turn off the heat and let the canner cool and settle for about 5 minutes.
+When processing time is complete, turn off the heat, and let the canner cool down and settle for about 5 minutes.

 After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
 Refrigerate jar and use up within a week.

 Remove the screw on bands and wash the jars.
-Label and date the jars.
-Store your jars in a cool, dark place for 12 to 18 months.
+Label, date, and store in a cool, dark place for 12 to 18 months.
 Allow at least 3 to 4 weeks for the salsa to develop its flavor.
 Once the jar is open, refrigerate and use up within a week.
-Yields 6 pints.
+Yields about 6 pints.